sparkflows/sparkflows-docs/docs/aws/admin-guide/index.rst

     ---

-    :doc:`/aws/admin-guide/cloudformationh2db`
+    :doc:`/aws/admin-guide/AWS-Cloudformation/index`

-    Using cloud formation templates to install fire on aws with h2 db embedded
+    Using cloud formation templates to install fire on aws with h2 and MySQL db

-    ---

-    :doc:`/aws/admin-guide/cloudformationmysql`

-    Using cloud formation templates to install fire on aws with mysql db embedded

     ---

     :doc:`/aws/glue-integration/index`